myrne/faithful/README.md

     console.error error
 ```

-`faithful.detect` gives as result the first input value for which the promises returned by the iterator resolved to a truthy value (i.e. something that evalates to `true` in context of an if statement).
+`faithful.detect` gives as result the first input value for which the promises returned by the iterator resolved to a truthy value (i.e. something that evalates to `true` in context of an if-statement).
 If no input value matched the criteria set by the iterator, then the result will be `undefined`.

-Because `faithful.detect` calls the iterator for each value right after each other, the matching input does will not necessarily be the first to among the matching values.
+Because `faithful.detect` starts with calling the iterator once for each value in the `inputs array - before any of the promises returned have resolved -, the result you'll get from `detect` will not necessarily be the first value inside the input array that matches the criteria set by the iterator.
 Rather, it's the result for which the promise returned by the iterator happened to resolve first.
 Because of that, you may want to use `detectSeries` so that inputs are checked one by one, in order.
 With `detectSeries` you'll always get back the first among the inputs that matched the criteria.

 ## Under the hood

-All functions of Faithful are powered by two functions that do most of the work: `Faitful.each` and `Faithful.eachSeries`.
+All functions of Faithful are powered by two functions that do most of the work: `faithful.each` and `faithful.eachSeries`.

 Both `faithful.each` and `faithful.eachSeries` take the following arguments: `values`, `iterator` and an optional `options` object.
 This options object allows you to configure the iteration process.
 Look at it as a configurable loop.
 All options are optional.